MarwanWalid2/Reasoning-vs-InfernceScaling/README.md

 # Results folder
 The results contain results for basline Mistral7b model, quietstar, rebase with 3,6,and 16 width tree

+The evaluation was performed on 128 questions from the GSM8K dataset.

+For rebase we conducted different experiments with varying width sizes of the Rebase tree: 3, 6, and 16 (16 was the original width size from the paper).

 # Efficiency Metrics & Rankings